Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Magic Items/Wreath of the Prism.md

 _Wondrous item, legendary (requires attunement)_

-This loop of golden thorns is inset with dozens of gems representing the five colors of Tiamat.
+This loop of golden thorns is inset with dozens of gems representing the five colors of [[Tiamat]].

 While wearing the wreath in its dormant state, you have [darkvision](https://www.dndbeyond.com/compendium/rules/basic-rules/monsters#Darkvision) out to a range of 60 feet.
 If you already have [darkvision](https://www.dndbeyond.com/compendium/rules/basic-rules/monsters#Darkvision), wearing the wreath increases the range of your [darkvision](https://www.dndbeyond.com/compendium/rules/basic-rules/monsters#Darkvision) by 60 feet.